Sélectionne les dates de voyage pour voir les prix

 Aliments & Boissons

-You will be provided with three meals a day, which will be traditional Vietnamese dishes – this means a lot of rice!
+During your volunteer trip to Vietnam, you’ll be provided with three meals a day, except on Saturdays when meals are not served.
+Meals will be traditional Vietnamese dishes – this means a lot of rice!
 All food will be nutritious and freshly cooked.
+Free drinking water is available 24/7.

 Dinner is served at the Volunteer House.
-We have cooks at the house who will freshly prepare your meals.
+Generally speaking, meals are served in the early evenings and usually divided into equal portions by the nannies to ensure everyone gets an equal amount.
 You can expect a variety of dishes, so there will be always something to suit even the fussiest eaters!
-A typical meal will have pork, fish, beef or chicken and tofu or egg and at least 2 different kinds of vegetable dishes, along with rice and soup.
-Western meals will be served on an ad-hoc basis and our volunteers always appreciate this.
+A typical meal will have pork, fish, beef or chicken and tofu or egg and at least two different kinds of vegetable dishes, along with rice and soup.
+On an ad-hoc basis, our team also serve a western meal – our volunteers always appreciate this.
+Meals at the Volunteer House are usually served in buffet format so participants are recommended to eat as soon as the food is ready to avoid food going cold quickly.

 If you fancy eating out there are plenty of cafes and local amenities in the surrounding area or you can take a bus or taxi into the main tourist area, the Old Quarter, in the city of Hanoi.